razor-network/oracle-node/README.md

 ### Stake

-If you have a minimum of 1000 razors in your account, you can stake those using the stake command.
+If you have a minimum of 1000 razors in your account, you can stake those using the addStake command.

 razor cli

 ```
-$ ./razor stake --address <address> --value <value>
+$ ./razor addStake --address <address> --value <value>
 ```

 docker